-If you want to study a full-time or flexible/part-time PGCE at Edge Hill University, you will need to apply through UCAS Teacher Training.
+If you want to join a PGCE at Edge Hill University, you will need to apply through UCAS Teacher Training.

 How to Apply